Season 3 Overview

 Directed By: Michael Landon

 It’s another big family-issue assignment, but not quite like many before it.
-And it also features some familiar faces.
+And it features some familiar faces.

 Anyway, it’s one of the most overtly religious episodes of the series, so that’s a warning for what’s ahead.